Jaisper/seiko-tree/README.md

 # Seiko — A Curated Mechanical Family Tree (1960–2025)

 Greetings, fellow Seiko enthusiasts.
 I have had a long-standing interest in Seiko watches, especially the mechanical vintage lines.
-Over time, however, the sheer number of models, calibres, factories, sub-brands, and product families made it difficult — at least for me — to grasp "the bigger picture".
+Over time, however, the sheer number of models, calibres, factories, sub-brands, and product families made it difficult — at least for me... ;-)  — to grasp "the bigger picture".

 So I set out to create a map of Seiko’s mechanical watch heritage from 1960 to 2025: covering Suwa Seikosha, Daini/Kameido, Grand Seiko, King Seiko, divers, chronographs, Spring Drive, and the modern collection era.
 I think it has turned out rather well, and I am now sharing it for fellow enthusiasts to explore, use, challenge, and improve.